templatesell/polite/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.3.1 - September 23 2021 =
+* Fix - Undefined variable in the slider

 = 1.3.0 - September 18 2021 =
 * Affiliate links added and disclosed